dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 If all the preceding conditions are true, the command-line arguments are overridden.

-ASP.NET Core 2.x app can use WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder) instead of ``CreateDefaultBuilder`.
+ASP.NET Core 2.x app can use [WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder) instead of `CreateDefaultBuilder`.
 When using `WebHostBuilder`, manually set configuration with [ConfigurationBuilder](/api/microsoft.extensions.configuration.configurationbuilder).
 See the ASP.NET Core 1.x tab for more information.

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)